Mie-Jonasson/DataScienceBachelor/4_semester/Data_Visualisation/exam_notes.md

 - *circular layout*: an interesting layout, but remember to consider:
     - How you arange nodes is important
     - Consider using edge-bends to display "highways" between clusters.

 ---
+### *What can you tell me about visualising geospatial data?*
+The most important thing to remember when working with **maps** is that:
+- *All maps lie*: All maps are simplifications and subject to what choices have been made when drawing it.
+The world map we know and love highly exagerates land mass closer to the north pole and squishes landmass closer to the equator.
+- *All maps are a tradeoff of shape, area or both*: A map cannot tell the truth in both of these cases, and a tradeoff has to be made to suit the needs of the particular map.
+The map we know best (Mercator Projection) sacrifices area but has the shape right.

+Maps can be tricky, and we will mainly use a map when the geospatial part is important for the viewer to understand the data, or might offer insights that would otherwise be hidden (i.e. *invisible patterns* when not in spatial context).
+Some important considerations when visualising on maps:
+- **Data Ink** should be minimized.
+We dont want to have too much color or detail in the background.
+Maps are a special case, because a blue-green encoding of ocean-land and possibly roads might be needed to help the viewer in establishing *context*!
+- **What Data** you visualize is important  for the choice of map and to ensure that your message comes across!
+- **Unit size** might make a difference; consider using the smallest units possible to allow for the most nuanced view of the data.
+- **Color Schemes** should have a lightness-to-darkness, instead of just being two colors.
+Doing this ensures both printer friendliness (gray-scale) and easier interpretation (remmeber - saturation is easier for the brain than hues!).

+We consider several different types of maps:
+- **Reference Maps**: Purpose is to show locations of things.
+- **Thematic Maps**: Purpose is to display data in a geo-spatial context.
+- **Technical Maps**: Purpose is to enable navigation / show ownership boundaries.
+- **Socio-Economic Maps**: Purpose is to display information about politics, population, economy, epidemics etc.
+- **Physio-Geographical Maps**: Purpose is to display information about physical things: soil, vegetation, geological etc.

+How do we visualize numbers on a map? there are many different ways of encoding, from most used to least used:
+- *Proportional Symbol*: This type of map will show the value by f.ex. a circle whose size corresponds to the data value.
+- *Choropleth*: This type of map will have each section of land colored in a gradient.
+Land sections can be defined both as entire countries or cities / suburbs etc.
+- *Isopleth*: This type of map is also called a 'heat'-map, and is used to visualize continuous variables.
+- *Cartograms*: Here, the landmasses themselves are scaled similar to the target variable.
+- *Flow*: This type of map shows the flow between geographic locations, similar to encoding a network where layout is determined by geographical location.

+At last, we will shortly discuss **binning**.
+Binning is useful when we want to make it easier for the viewer to distinguish between colors; i.e. we make a discrete color set instead of a continuous.
+There are several methods for dividing data points into bins:
+- *equal interval*: we simply divide the span between minimum and maximum into n same-sized bins.
+- *quantile interval*: we divide the datapoints into n bins that each contain the same number of data points.
+- *natural breaks*: we divide the datapoints into m bins that condense a naturally occuring grouping.
+- *Manual*: you decide hun, anything you want!

+---
 ---